Virtual Worlds FLC

 Virtual worlds are online graphical environments inhabited by multiple users who interact using characters called avatars.
 These worlds mimic features of the real world, such as gravity, topography, and communication.
 A faculty learning community is exploring the potential of virtual worlds.
 The broad goals of this initiative were to enhance student learning, pursue personal development, and build a community of teacher-learners.
 Community members included faculty, individuals from the Kaneb Center, OIT, and other appropriate areas.

 - Share information electronically via wiki, e-mail list, and virtual space

 - Foment discussion of virtual worlds at Notre Dame

 - Contribute to the development of a Notre Dame space in Second Life

 - Develop three demonstration projects (one each in summer, fall, and spring)

 - Produce a public presentation to share the community's work with the greater campus

 - Create a white paper that outlines opportunities and challenges presented by virtual worlds

-This effort is sponsored by the Kaneb Center for Teaching and Learning and the Office of Information Technologies.
-Additional funding is being provided by the Center for Creative Computing, University Libraries, and the Department of Electrical Engineering.
+This effort was sponsored by the Kaneb Center for Teaching and Learning and the Office of Information Technologies.
+Additional funding was provided by the Center for Creative Computing, University Libraries, and the Department of Electrical Engineering.